TREATY BASICS FROM A CHRISTIAN PERSPECTIVE

 "We used this material with two different church groups in Levin and found it really well put together, eye-opening for those of us with deep Kiwi roots, and, according to one older immigrant from the UK, ‘jaw-dropping’...
 Highly recommend this material: thank you for putting it together." - Julian, Levin (host)

-Conversation about the Treaty is happening all around us, and the Treaty Principles Bill will soon come up for discussion.
+Conversation about the Treaty is happening all around us, in politics, in the media, and in our churches and homes.

 As Christians, we are shaped by the stories and promises of what God has done before us.
 God has been at work in this country forever and the Treaty has a rich Christian heritage.
 We can look at the story of the Treaty and how it was signed, and let that shape how we live in this land.